 ABOUT: Working Capital and Stockholders Equity

-However, all that has to be concerned is with the equity section of the working capital, balance sheet, and stockholder equity that are varied from retained earnings.
+However, all that has to be concerned is with the equity section of the working capital, balance sheet, and shareholders equity that are varied from retained earnings.
 Owners’ equity accounts for the company’s worth in case you decide to dissolve all the assets.
 Permanent accounts aggregated into the balance sheet can be assets, equity accounts or liabilities.
 In the case of a Nonprofit entity, it can be a liability, asset or net asset account.

 Total Assets – Total Liabilities = Stockholders Equity

 Resources that your small business enterprise has at its disposal to bear daily operations are referred to as your business’s working capital.
 The accounting equation for calculating the working capital is:

 Current Assets – Current Liabilities = Working Capital

 Within the balance sheet, these retained earnings will be reflected within the company’s equity.